faosorios/india/README.md

 ### To cite the fastmatrix package in publications use:

-Osorio, F. (2023). india: Tools for influence diagnostics in statistical models.
+Osorio, F. (2023). india: Influence diagnostics in statistical models.
 R package version 0.1.
 URL: [https://cran.r-project.org/package=india](https://cran.r-project.org/package=india)

 ## About the Author